vickyinguo/getting-and-cleaning-data-course-project-human-activity/codebook.md

 # varaibles in this data set

+## subject and activity
 - subject: an identifier of the subject who carried out the experiment.
 Its range is from 1 to 30.
-- activity: the activity label (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) time and frequency domain variables related to activities (70 variables total):
+- activity: the activity label (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

+## time and frequency domain variables related to activities (70 variables total):
 - time_of_Body_accelerometer-XYZ
 - time_of_Gravity_accelerometer-XYZ
 - time_of_Body_accelerometerJerk-XYZ